 List each expense by its natural classification.
 These may include personnel costs, professional services, office expenses, occupancy, utilities, and depreciation.

-The total expenses on the statement should match the total expenses on your Statement of Activities.
+The total expenses on the Statement of Functional Expenses should match the total expenses on your Statement of Activities.
 For a closer look at this statement, look at the example below:

 An example of a nonprofit Statement of Functional Expenses.